Last Updated on 02.10.2024 by hrushetskyy

 Post-pandemic escapism is fueling summer driving plans

-Are you feeling restless, irritable, and desperate for a change of scenery?
+Feeling restless, irritable, and craving a change of scenery?
 You’re not alone.
-During this past year of pandemic pandemonium, a road trip was one of the few ways to safely get up and move about the country.
+Over the past year of pandemic chaos, road trips became one of the safest ways to get out and explore the country.

 According to our survey, 50.3% of Americans took road trips during the pandemic.
 And it appears there’s now even more interest in this type of travel.
 (Although with COVID-19 vaccination rates varying across the country and children under 12 still ineligible, it’s a good idea to review the CDC’s updated domestic travel guidance.)